bogpetre/geometry_vs_topography/README.md

 * hcp_glm_msmall_grayord_spm.py: fits firstlevel models and estimates geometires using task data
 * hcp_dual_regression_msmall_grayord_spm.py: estimates individualized ICA networks and geometries.

+These need to be run iteratively over participants.
+Macros to do this on a SLURM HPC system are in macros/.

-Once the above are run, topographic similarity measures and geometric similarity measures can be computed using pairwise_parcel_op for cosine similarity measures and rdm_similarity for efficient and scalable computation of geometric similarities from the derivatives of the above analyses (example scripts forthcoming).
+Once the above are run, topographic similarity measures and geometric similarity measures can be computed using pairwise_parcel_op for cosine similarity measures and rdm_similarity for efficient and scalable computation of geometric similarities from the derivatives of the above analyses (example scripts forthcoming, also in macros/).

+You will also need to generate spin permuted neuromaps maps locally, since they're too big for github.
+This can be done with scripts/get_parcellated_neuromap_vals.py, which is called by macros/prep_neuromap_data.sh

-Once the above scripts have prepared geometric and topographic similarity measures figures can be regenerated using matlab scripts found in figures/
+Once the above scripts have prepared geometric and topographic similarity measures and you have your neuromaps ready figures from the paper can be regenerated using matlab scripts found in figures/